-- 1. Honors students will be allowed to register first in each of their class years. - 2.
+- 1. Honors students will be allowed to register first for the next academic year. - 2.
+Honors students are eligible for a \$2,500 Experiential Learning Grant. - 3.
 Students graduating in the Honors Program will graduate at the front of their class and will be presented with a special Honors medallion.
-Students can earn either an Honors graduation or an Honors graduation with Distinction if the

-- committee agree that the thesis proposal meets such criteria.
-Criteria is based upon quality of work put into the thesis along with time frame commitments kept. - 3.
-Honors graduates will receive an extra certificate stating completion of Honors Program. - 4.
+Students can earn either an Honors graduation or an Honors graduation with Distinction if the committee agree that the thesis proposal meets such criteria.
+Criteria is based upon quality of work put into the thesis along with time frame commitments kept. - 4.
+Honors graduates will receive an extra certificate stating completion of Honors Program. - 5.
 Two bound copies of the thesis will be made, one for the student and one being kept in Melick Library.